SansGuidon/bookmarks/README.md

 * [Radim Řehůřek](https://rare-technologies.com/go_games_life/) - (2016) Go, Games, Strategy and Life: The Big Picture | on Go, insights vs victories, also about creativity
 * [50GamesLike](https://www.50gameslike.com/) - video game recommendation engine with more than 40 000 video games : select a game you love and discover 50 recommendations.

+## Board games
+* [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
+* [MathPickle](http://mathpickle.com/games/) - Board Games and Pencil & Paper Games | #1 job for parents: establish a culture of board gaming in the home. **Example paper game** : * [A little bit of Aggression](http://mathpickle.com/project/a-little-bit-of-aggression/) - one of the few essential games for the elementary school classroom.
+* [Cade Metz](https://www.wired.com/2016/03/two-moves-alphago-lee-sedol-redefined-future/) - (2016) In Two Moves, AlphaGo and Lee Sedol Redefined the Future | speaking of go board game
+* [hkirat/awesome-chess](https://github.com/hkirat/awesome-chess) - curated list of assets availible on the Internet related to chess
+* [Boardgame Recommendations](https://larrydag.shinyapps.io/boardgame_reco/) - a board game recommendation engine built by larrydag

 ## Role-playing :dragon:
 * [GoToQuiz](http://www.gotoquiz.com/classical_alignment_test_2) - Classical Alignment Test
 * [Tabletop Audio](https://tabletopaudio.com/) - Original, ambiances and music for your role playing games and stories